nstockton/mushclient-mume/README.md

 * rq  --  Reveal quick.
 * rr  --  Get all.arrow all.corpse, get all.arrow, put all.arrow quiver.
 * rt  --  reveal thorough.
+* scaly [container]  --  Get the ingredients for the Drake-slumber (Scaly) herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
+* shadows [container]  --  Get the ingredients for the Shadows herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * sq  --  Search quick.
 * st  --  Search thorough.
 * string  --  Use the strength ring in the character's pack.
+* travelling [container]  --  Get the ingredients for the Travelling herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
+* venom [container]  --  Get the ingredients for the Venom herblore from all containers, and put them in the specified container.
+If no container is specified, print a list of required ingredients instead.
 * wbag  --  Get water from the character's elven bag and drink it.
 * weight  --  Print the weight of the character's equipment.
 * ws  --  Wake, stand.